 The math in finance looks simple but needs to be rigorous.
 I feel pricing calculations in fixed income and in options often use a precision of 5 to 10.
 A shallow understanding could overlook details.

 Financial math is a sizable body of theory, but most trading IT developers need only the basics.
 If I could say that I needed 6 months to grow from zero-finance-knowledge to be competent enough to help build trading engines, then obviously my roles didn’t need a lot of financial math.

-3) system architecture + infrastructure — components like pricing, risk analytics, high vol market data, pnl explains, stress test, visualization, exchange gateways, SOR, DMA, mark-to-market, trade capture …
+— 3) system architecture + infrastructure + best practices — components like pricing, risk analytics, high speed market data, pnl explains, stress test, visualization, exchange gateways, SOR, DMA, mark-to-market, trade capture …

 It’s possible to talk about an architecture of a complete suite of components but I prefer to talk about architectures of individual components.
 I prefer this because architectures are vastly different in terms of volume and real-time nature.